August 6th, 2018

 What makes BlacKKKlansman spectacular, is that it speaks to the times we live in, while also being a complete cinematic package.
 This is a comedy, a cop drama, an homage to classic blaxploitation cinema of the past, a beautiful love story between Ron and activist girlfriend Patrice (Laura Harrier), and a history lesson of the injustice that African-Americans have endured for centuries.
 It is all packaged with the classic Spike Lee trends: a great soundtrack, including a dance montage to Cornelius Brothers & Sister Rose’s “Too Late To Turn Back Now”, which is one of the greatest scenes of 2018.
 A fantastic lead performance from Washington, carrying the mantle from his father, yes, Denzel Washington.
 Not to mention, this is the perfect response to the current white house administration, which had full support from David Duke himself and called marching white supremacists “fine people”.
 BlacKKKlansman is the megaphone, giving power to the people and we need it right now!

-I can't stop praising BlacKKKlansman.
+I can’t stop praising BlacKKKlansman.
 There are two sequences that capture the beautiful essence and pride that African-American men and women have bonded with one another on the sting of racism.
 The first being when Ron infiltrates a black panther rally, Lee highlights the various faces in the crowd looking up to speaker Kwame Ture (Corey Hawkins).
 Each person hangs onto these words with a sense of hope for the future, an undeniable spirit, that still to this day, has never broken.
-The screenplay by Lee, Charlie Wachtel, David Rabinowitz, and Kevin Willmott take focus on the progress of Ron, and builds up to the second sequence, where legendary actor Harry Belafonte plays a character that expresses his inspiration for the African-American community to stay united.
+The screenplay by Lee, Charlie Wachtel, David Rabinowitz, and Kevin Willmott take focus on the progress of Ron, and builds up to the second sequence, where legendary actor Harry Belafonte expresses his inspiration for the African-American community to stay united.

 I was deeply moved by BlacKKKlansman.
 It is Spike Lee’s greatest work since Inside Man and the perfect message for the world today.
 We have always been a society infiltrated by racism, a subconscious, and conscious notion that dements the brains of people.
 It is out of fear that we project onto others, whether it be defending statues of slave owners, voting for a man that wrongfully accused the Central Park Five of murder, never stepping outside our boundaries, and claiming that “all lives matter”, while immigrants are locked in cages.
 Everyone should go see BlacKKKlansman.
 It is the most important movie of 2018.
 Waaaaaaakkke UP!